mrombout/Spiner/README.md

 ## Features

-The following Twine features are currently supported:
+The following features are currently supported:
 <dl>
  <dt>Markdown</dt>
  <dd>Simple <a href="http://daringfireball.net/projects/markdown/">Markdown</a> syntax can be used to write and format your gamebook.</dd>